docker-brasil/java-jdk9/README.md

 # java-jdk9

-A Docker image fori use as a JShell playground
+A Docker image for use as a JShell playground